vcory/vcory/README.md

 - ⚡ Fun fact: I absolutely :heart: :shark:s and have been fortunate enough to dive with quite a few different species including the bull shark!
 - :books: I'm currently reading Atomic Habits by James Clear.
 - 🎙️ Some great dev/tech podcasts that I love to listen to: Code Newbie, Base.cs podcast, The Cynical Developer, Chips with everything & Mac Power Users.
-- 🎧 While I code, I like to listen to: Freecodecamp radio
+- 🎧 While I code, I like to listen to: Freecodecamp radio or some Focus music on Spotify

 ---